Reading F.C.: Women's team

 In May 2006, Reading launched the Reading FC Women's team.
 They used to play in the FA Premier League Southern Division.
 From 2014, Reading FC Women played in the FA Women's Super League 2 until they won promotion to the FA Women's Super League 1 in 2015 after winning the league.
 In the 2017–18 season, they finished fourth in the Women's Super League – their highest league position to date.
-The team currently plays at the Select Car Leasing Stadium.
+The team currently plays at the Madjeski Stadium.
 It was announced Reading FC Women would switch to operating on a part-time basis ahead of the 2023–24 season.
 On 30 June 2024, Reading FC Women withdrew from the Women's Championship due to financial difficulties, dropping to Tier 5 of the women's football pyramid.